 Oxidic horizons are clayey, with measured clay contents commonly exceeding 60%.
 The measured clay percentage is usually larger than in overlying A horizons, but clay increase is not a defining criterion because of the problem of quantifying clay contents in materials that are frequently difficult to disperse.

 Materials are only slightly sticky and plastic in relation to clay content.
 Clay coatings are either visually absent or only present at frequencies of about 1%.
-The oxidic horizon has low activity clay accessory properties with ECEC and CEC less than 12 and 16 cmol/100g clay respectively.
+The oxidic horizon has low activity clay accessory properties with ECEC and CEC less than 12 and 16 cmolc/kg clay respectively.

 Paralithic contact

-A paralithic contact is the upper surface of rock or regolith material that has ALL of the following requirements
+A paralithic contact is the upper surface of rock or regolith material that has ALL of the following requirements:

 It can be cut with difficulty with a spade; AND